0xajd/x-gorgon-tt-encrypt/README.md

-# TikTok X-Gorgon & TTEncrypt
+# TikTok X-Gorgon & TTEncrypt in NodeJS, Python & PHP variants

 **X-Gorgon/X-Khronos** headers are required for mobile app api requests.
-My API provides the standalone solution without any external or special requirements to do the calculations
+The library provides standalone solution without any external or special requirements to do the calculations

 **TTEncrypt** is required to do device registrations, applog for valid api requests.